2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-We consider now perturbing the classical spin vorticity model with the three above-mentioned terms.
-In this case, as we will see, the important leading-order effect is generated by the $\cramped{S_i^\pm S_j^\pm}$ term.
-We thus consider a minimal ``quantum spin vorticity model'' with Hamiltonian given by\footnote{ This term is physically relevant to the dipolar-octupolar crystal field ground doublet of certain Kramers pyrochlore rare earth insulators~\cite{rauFrustratedQuantumRareEarth2019}.
-For the more general Kramers and non-Kramers pseudospin-1/2 doublets, additional complex phase factors should be included in the $S_i^\pm S_j^\pm$ term~\cite{rauFrustratedQuantumRareEarth2019}, and in the non-Kramers case there is a third-neighbor-type-$a$ (see \cref{fig:hexagon}) $\cramped{S_i^z S_j^z}$ interaction generated at second order by $\cramped{S_i^z S_j^{\pm}}$~\cite{savaryQuantumCoherenceQuantum2021}.
-We neglect these compound-specific complications in order to focus on the emergent gauge structure of the QSL.
-The other allowed term, $\cramped{S_i^{\pm}S_j^{\mp}}$, only generates a constant correction to the ground state energy at second order~\cite{hermelePyrochlorePhotonsSpin2004,applegateVindicationYbTi2012}. }
+We consider now perturbing the classical pyrochlore spin vorticity model, \cref{eq:H_vort_spin}, with the three above-mentioned $S_i^\alpha S_j^\beta$ transverse terms.
+The desired leading-order effect is generated by the $\cramped{S_i^\pm S_j^\pm}$ term, so we consider a minimal ``quantum spin vorticity model'' (QSV) with Hamiltonian given by\footnote{ From a materials perspective, this term is physically relevant to the dipolar-octupolar doublet of certain Kramers pyrochlore rare earth insulators~\cite{rauFrustratedQuantumRareEarth2019}.
+For the more general pseudospin-1/2 doublets, additional complex phase factors should be included in the $S_i^\pm S_j^\pm$ term~\cite{rauFrustratedQuantumRareEarth2019}.
+Furthermore, the $\cramped{S_i^z S_j^\pm}$ interaction (only allowed for Kramers doublets) generates a non-trivial $S_i^z S_j^z$ operator at second order in perturbation theory ($J_{3a}$ in \cref{fig:hexagon})~\cite{savaryQuantumCoherenceQuantum2021}.
+In this work, we omit such materials-specific details to focus more specifically on the quantum gauge theory description. }

 At second order in degenerate perturbation theory, one obtains quantum tunneling between two classical ground states, via the flipping of four spins shown in \cref{fig:membrane_exchange}.
-This process defines an effective Hamiltonian given by
+This process defines an effective membrane exchange (ME) Hamiltonian given by

-where $\cramped{J_{\text{mem}} \propto J_{\pm\pm}^2/J > 0}$, and the numbering is over the four spins in a tetrahedron (see Fig.~\ref{fig:pyro_diamond}(b)).
-In the second line of Eq.~\eqref{eq:H-mem-exch}, we have pictorially represented the operator in terms of \cref{fig:small_membranes}(b), as flipping a single minimal membrane from an all-out to an all-in configuration or vice versa.
-In other words, this operator precisely implements the star move, thereby generating local quantum dynamics for the membranes.
-Thus we call the effective Hamiltonian in \cref{eq:H-mem-exch} a \emph{membrane exchange} (ME) model, directly analogous to the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsSpin2004,bentonSeeingLightExperimental2012, gingrasQuantumSpinIce2014}.
+where $\cramped{J_{\text{mem}} \propto J_{\pm\pm}^2/J > 0}$, and the numbering in the first line is over the four spins in a tetrahedron $t$ (see \cref{fig:pyro_diamond}(b)).
+In the second line, we pictorially represent the four-spin operators as a flip of the minimal membrane consisting of four dual plaquettes (shown in \cref{fig:small_membranes}(b)) from an all-out to an all-in configuration or vice versa.
+In other words, this operator generates quantum ``star move'' dynamics.
+We refer to the effective Hamiltonian in \cref{eq:H-mem-exch} as a \emph{membrane exchange} (ME) model, in direct analogy to the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsU12004,bentonSeeingLightExperimental2012,gingrasQuantumSpinIce2014}.